joh90/iot/README.md

 ### Learning Commands
 #### Pre-requisites
-* Your various broadlink devices are configured and running in your network (Refer to [Blackbean Device](#blackbean-devices), for more details)
+* Your various broadlink devices are configured and running in your network (Refer to [Broadlink Device](#broadlink-devices), for more details)
 * Completed Step 1-9 in [Run](#run)
 * Installed `python-broadlink` library as we will be using the `cli` commands [here](https://github.com/mjg59/python-broadlink/tree/master/cli)
 * Make sure you have your device(s) Type / IP / MAC Address